Lidar Image - Full Route

 Lidar Image and Route Map 4

-Across that big bend in the modern road at Glemham Park then there are traces in the Lidar of the possible route of our road.
-In fact there look to be two parallel options - another one around 250 metres to the south-east of the one I have shown.
-It is not unusual for Roman roads to have two course - it usually means an upgrade or improvement occurred during the Roman era. |
+Across that big bend in the modern road at Glemham Park then there are clear traces in the Lidar of the possible route of our road.
+In fact there looks to be two parallel options - another one around 250 metres to the south-east of the one I have shown.
+It is not unusual for Roman roads to have two course - it usually means an upgrade or improvement occurred during the Roman era.
+The one I have depicted is probably favourite. |

 Click for larger view |